Social engineering: Quid Pro Quo attacks

 - Never give personal or account information unless you initiated the exchange.

-- Always call the company back using a publicly posted phone number (such as on the company’s website) and not through a phone number provided by the person you are conversing with.
+- Always call the company back using the company’s phone number available via their website.
+DO not call through a phone number provided by the person you were conversing with.

-- If you’re at all suspicious about the call – a wise attempt would be to leave it at that.
+- If you’re at all suspicious about the cal, a wise attempt would be to leave it at that.

 - Last but not least modify your password regularly.
 To learn more about good password habits!